 Coney Island in New YorkBuy tickets now

-Coney Island is a colourful peninsula with 60.000 inhabitants, situated in south-west Brooklyn.
-The peninsula is known for its large beach.
-When visiting Coney Island, you’ll experience the fun fair-like atmosphere that has reigned here ever since it became popular, in the twentieth century.
+Coney Island in New York is a neighbourhood in Southwest Brooklyn, that’s known for the amusement park Luna Park, Wonder Wheel and New York Aquarium.
+It’s actually a peninsula, which has 60,000 inhabitants and partly consists of a large sandy beach with an adjacent boardwalk.
+When visiting Coney Island, you’ll experience the fun fair-like atmosphere that has reigned there ever since it became popular, in the twentieth century.

 Coney Island and Brooklyn Tour

 While Coney Island used to be a hangout for the ‘riffraff’, nowadays, it’s more like a giant funfair that attracts a varied crowd.
-Many smaller family businesses and amusement parks closed down when Coney Island went through huge renovations, a few years ago.
-Luckily, you can still visit some of the most iconic attractions, such as the 150-foot Wonder Wheel, 87-year-old roller-coaster; Cyclone, Nathan’s famous hotdog stand and the boulevard with all its kitschy shops.
+Many smaller family businesses and amusement parks closed down when Coney Island went through huge renovations.
+Luckily, you can still visit some of the most iconic attractions, such as the 150-foot Wonder Wheel, almost a 100-year-old roller coaster; Cyclone, Nathan’s famous hotdog stand and the boulevard with all its kitschy shops.
 Although the famous amusement park; Luna Park kept its original name, it’s been completely renovated.
-Anyone can access Luna Park for free, to walk around, but you need tickets to go on the rides.

 New York Aquarium

 The only aquarium in New York is located in Coney Island.
-In the New York Aquarium you can see, among others, penguins, sea lions, walrus, sharks and otters in their various habitats.
+In the New York Aquarium, you can see, among others, penguins, sea lions, walruses, sharks and otters in their various habitats.
 There’s an aqua theatre, where the sea lions and their trainers perform.
-Plus, there is a 4D theatre, where you can watch 3D films with extra sensory effects.
+Plus, there is a 4D theatre, where you can watch 3D films with extra-sensory effects.
 The New York Aquarium is not very big, but it’s a nice place to visit with kids, after a day on the beach.

 Coney Island Amphitheater